Battle of Guadalete: Date and place

-Engagement
+It has recently been argued that the battle took place in a field bordering the Almodóvar River, in Province of Cádiz.

+Clash

 The armies that met in battle on the day that decided the fate of the Gothic kingdom in Spain are not reliably described in the surviving records.
 Glick surmises that the Muslim army was predominantly Berber cavalry under Berber leadership.
 The Arabic sources traditionally give Roderic 100,000 troops, gathered during his return to the south after confronting the Basques.
 This number is outrageously high; it complements the figure of 187,000 for the Muslims provided by the Ad Sebastianum version of the Chronicle of Alfonso III. Ṭāriq is said to have landed with 7,000 horsemen and requested 5,000 more from Mūsā.
 There could thus have been as many as 12,000 Muslim fighters at the battle.
 One modern estimate, disregarding the primary source claims, suggest a quarter of the 7,500 reported in one of them; this would be approximately 2,000.
 The Visigothic forces were "probably not much larger", and the Visigothic kingdom was, unlike Francia to its north, not organised for war.
 A small number of elite clans (perhaps around twenty five), their warrior followings, the king and his personal following, and the forces that could be raised from the royal fisc constituted the troops upon which Roderic could draw.

 The defeat of the Visigothic army followed on the flight of the king's opponents, who had only accompanied the host "in rivalry", "deceitfully", and "out of ambition to rule" says the Mozarabic chronicler.
 The story of Sisibert abandoning Roderic with the right wing of the host is a legend.
 Estimating Visigothic forces at 33,000, David Lewis recounts how the Muslim army engaged in a series of violent hit and run attacks, while the Visigothic lines maneuvered en masse.
 A cavalry wing that had secretly pledged to rebel against Roderic stood aside, giving the enemy an opening. Ṭāriq's cavalry, the mujaffafa, forming as much as a third of the total force and armored in coats of light mail and identifiable by a turban over a metal cap, exploited the opening and charged into the Visigothic infantry, soon followed by the infantry.
 The Christian army was routed and the king slain in the final hours of battle.
 The engagement was a bloodbath: Visigothic losses were extremely high, and the Muslims lost as many as 3,000 men, or a quarter of their force.